Required UBC Sauder application documentation:

 admissions@ch-nook.ubc.ca

-NOTE: Please ensure you also submit a STEPS application through Métis Nation British Columbia (see step 1 above).
+NOTE: Please ensure you also submit a STEPS application through Métis Nation British Columbia (see Step 1 above).
 For the MNBC STEPS application, please visit: https://www.mnbc.ca/work-programs/programs-services/metis-nation-british-columbia-business-management-program